inTEST (NYSEAMERICAN:INTT) Updates Q2 2022 Earnings Guidance

 inTEST (NYSEAMERICAN:INTT – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $0.18-$0.23 for the period, compared to the consensus estimate of $0.19.
+The company provided earnings per share guidance of $0.18-$0.23 for the period, compared to the consensus earnings per share estimate of $0.19.
 The company issued revenue guidance of $27.00 million-$29.00 million, compared to the consensus revenue estimate of $27.00 million.inTEST also updated its FY 2022 guidance to EPS.

+Several brokerages have recently issued reports on INTT.
+Zacks Investment Research cut shares of inTEST from a buy rating to a hold rating in a research report on Tuesday, March 8th.
+TheStreet cut shares of inTEST from a b- rating to a c rating in a research report on Friday, March 4th.

 inTEST Company Profile (Get Rating)